-The Expository mode stresses an importance on creating an impression of authenticity and having a well-supported argument.
+The Expository mode stresses the importance of creating an impression of authenticity and having a well-supported argument.

 Imagery in this style of documentary is used to support what is being said as a way to “illustrate, illuminate, revoke or act in counterpoint to what is said.”
-The commentary on the other had works as way to organise the images and make sense of them.
+The commentary on the other worked as a way to organize the images and make sense of them.
 When it comes to editing in this mode of documentary, there is less of an emphasis on creating patterns and rhythms and more on keeping the continuity of the argument and perspective.
 This is known as evidentiary editing.

-Documentary started gaining actual recognition in the late 1920s, early 1930s.
-John Grierson was pioneer of the genre and also was able to secure government sponsorship for his films in Britain.
+Documentaries started gaining actual recognition in the late 1920s, early 1930s.
+John Grierson was a pioneer of the genre and also was able to secure government sponsorship for his films in Britain.
 He saw the value film had in bringing governmental issues like poverty and inflation to light and used the expository mode to get his point across to the audience.
-This approach has been criticised by film theorist Brian Winston who felt that early documentary filmmakers took “a romantic view of their working class subjects” and failed to create change.
+This approach has been criticized by film theorist Brian Winston who felt that early documentary filmmakers took “a romantic view of their working-class subjects” and failed to create change.

 Ones To Watch

 March of the Penguins (2005) Directed by Luc Jacquet

 March of the penguins is a French documentary that displays the annual journey penguins take to their breeding grounds where they find a mate and start a family.
 It is important to note that only the English version exhibits features of the expository mode by using Morgan Freeman as a narrator speaking in the third person (voice of God).
 In the original French version, the story is told from the perspective of the penguins who speak form themselves in the first person.

 The Plow That Broke The Plains (1936) Directed by Pare Lorentz